saryal07/take-meow-home/README.md

-# web-dev-final-project
+# take-meow-home
-The repository to store our code for the final project
+The repository to store my code for the final project

 **Requirement for this project**
 - [ ] A nice-looking homepage to market your various products